 The Liberal Democrats exist to build and safeguard a fair, free and open society, in which we seek to balance the fundamental values of liberty, equality and community, and in which no one shall be enslaved by poverty, ignorance or conformity.

-So starts the preamble to the Liberal Democrat constitution and it is a quote which works well as a one sentence summary of Liberal Democrat beliefs.
+So starts the preamble to the Liberal Democrat constitution and it is a quote which works brilliantly as a one sentence summary of Liberal Democrat beliefs.

-However people are sometimes after a little more detail about what Lib Dems believe, and other documents such as the Liberal Democrat general election manifestos and policy statements are not always that long-lasting or give much of an explanation for the beliefs which lie behind particular policies.
-Moreover, the party’s relative newness compared to the Labour and Conservative parties and (most of the time) much lower media profile means there is often much less familiarity with party’s core beliefs.
+However people are sometimes after a little more detail about what Lib Dems believe, and documents such as the Liberal Democrat general election manifestos and policy statements are not always that long-lasting or give much of an explanation for the beliefs which lie behind particular policies.
+And so…

 (Click on the image for a larger version or see below for a high-res A3 version you can print.)

 Print version of ‘What the Lib Dems believe’ poster

 A high-res version of ‘What the Liberal Democrats believe’ is available here (6 Mb pdf).
 It is A3 sized and suitable for printing out and/or inclusion in other publications, such as local party newsletters.